dojo/docs/dojo/formToJson.rst

 *dojo.toJson(dojo.formToObject("formid"));*

-You can refer to the `dojo.formToObject <dojo/formToObject>`_ documentation for more details.
+You can refer to the :ref:`dojo.formToObject <dojo/formToObject>` documentation for more details.

 Since dojo 1.7, dojo.formToJson has been kept in dojo/_base/xhr as a compatibility of dojo version before, it is an alias of domForm.toJson in dojo/dom-form.